girder/django-large-image/README.md

   - [x] some diagnostic and settings endpoints (list available sources, set whether to automatically use large_images and the size of small images that can be used)
 - [x] Support for django's FileFeild
 - [x] Support for S3FileField
+- [x] Ship an easily extensible SSR template for tile viewing with CesiumJS
 - [ ] Support for using file URLs with GDAL's VSI
-- [ ] Ship an easily exensible SSR template for tile serving

 ### Phase 2